Families feel pressure to choose between two options

 Q: How will things change once my children are all in school?

-Time after school also provides a great opportunity for unstructured play.
+Time after school provides a great opportunity for unstructured play and a chance to increase your network of care.
 During this undirected but still supervised time, children can play creatively with siblings or friends.
 In fact, your school aged children may have friends whose parents will be interested in exchanging child care in the afternoons.
 From your child’s perspective, they get to spend more time with friends.
-Trading child-care duties with a circle of friends, neighbors, or relatives can provide long-term benefits for you as well.
+And trading child-care duties with a circle of friends, neighbors, or relatives can provide long-term benefits for you as well.
 Having a network of adults close to your child that you can rely on creates a valuable resource for the support every family needs as they balance the responsibilities of work and family.

 Q: What should I consider as children become teens?

-Most importantly, if you and your partner have developed a schedule where one of you is home when your teenager returns from school, you have increased the opportunity for your child to ask important questions or initiate a significant discussion in the moments when it feels right to them.
-Yes, these conversations can occur in the evenings or over the weekends.
+Being available “as needed.”
+Most importantly, if you and your partner have developed a schedule where one of you is home when your teenager returns from school, you have increased the opportunity for your child to ask important questions or initiate a significant discussion in the moments when it feels right for them.
+Yes, these conversations can occur in the evenings and over the weekends.
 However, the more you make yourself available to your teen, the more he or she will feel your interest, and the more the opportunities for closeness and communication will increase.

 Childhood is a nonrenewable and finite phase of life.
 How would you like to make the most of the time you have with your children?
 Take a look at the many resources we have to offer as you design the next stage in your work family solution.